 Runeterra player icons guide

 This Runeterra player icons guide will show you how you can equip the player icons.
-Once you’ve equipped your player icon, you can then look at our Legends of Runeterra best decks guide for deck codes to make the best decks.
+Once you’ve equipped your player icon, you can then look at our Runeterra best decks guide for deck codes to make the best decks.

 How to equip Runeterra player icons